shlinkio/shlink/docker/README.md

 * `VISITS_WEBHOOKS`: A comma-separated list of URLs that will receive a `POST` request when a short URL receives a visit.
 * `DEFAULT_SHORT_CODES_LENGTH`: The length you want generated short codes to have.
 It defaults to 5 and has to be at least 4, so any value smaller than that will fall back to 4.
 * `REDIS_SERVERS`: A comma-separated list of redis servers where Shlink locks are stored (locks are used to prevent some operations to be run more than once in parallel).
-* `MERCURE_HUB_PUBLIC_URL`: The public URL of a mercure hub server to which Shlink will sent updates.
+* `MERCURE_PUBLIC_HUB_URL`: The public URL of a mercure hub server to which Shlink will sent updates.
 This URL will also be served to consumers that want to subscribe to those updates.
-* `MERCURE_HUB_INTERNAL_URL`: An internal URL for a mercure hub.
+* `MERCURE_INTERNAL_HUB_URL`: An internal URL for a mercure hub.
 Will be used only when publishing updates to mercure, and does not need to be public.
-If this is not provided but `MERCURE_HUB_PUBLIC_URL` was, the former one will be used to publish updates.
+If this is not provided but `MERCURE_PUBLIC_HUB_URL` was, the former one will be used to publish updates.
 * `MERCURE_JWT_SECRET`: The secret key that was provided to the mercure hub server, in order to be able to generate valid JWTs for publishing/subscribing to that server.

 An example using all env vars could look like this: